 If your vehicle has the Side Blind Zone Alert (SBZA) system and this message displays, both SBZA displays will remain on indicating there is a problem with the SBZA system.
 If these displays remain on after continued driving, the system needs service.
 See your dealer.
-See Side Blind Zone Alert (SBZA) on page 9-32 for more information.
+See Side Blind Zone Alert (SBZA) on page 9-36.